 When it comes to improving employee happiness you can’t go wrong when handing your staff tools to make their jobs easier.
 And showing your employees that their happiness is important to you will only help strengthen your relationship with them, gain respect and as a result bring benefit to your business.

 Perfect customer experience

 Investing in tech doesn’t just benefit the people within your business.
-Implementing the right tech will help you provide your customers with the very best experience; giving them reason to come back time and time again.
+It means you can provide your customers with the very best experience, giving them reason to come back time and time again.

-Evidence of where technology has influenced the consumers decision to become a returning customer was the introduction of WiFi.
-In fact, a recent study found that nearly two-thirds of customers were more likely to re-visit a bar or restaurant if they were able to access WiFi.
+Evidence of where technology has influenced return custom was the introduction of WiFi.
+In fact, nearly two-thirds of customers are more likely to re-visit a bar or restaurant if they’re able to access WiFi.
 What was once a ‘nice to have’ is now very much a ‘must have’.

-Put yourself in their shoes.
+Whatever you decide, put yourself in the shoes of your customers.
 Be it a practicality or a gimmick, consider what you would want to see from your favourite restaurant.

 And that’s a wrap…

-If you would like more information on how Rotaready’s rota scheduling, time & attendance and payroll offering can help you increase efficiency and make more time for what matters most then email us at email@example.com, drop us a message via live chat or browse our website for more information.
+If you would like more information on how Rotaready’s rota scheduling, time & attendance and payroll offering can help you increase efficiency and make more time for what matters most, then email us at firstname.lastname@example.org or drop us a message via live chat.